astro-mat/PP5_E-Commerce_Application/README.md

 - Add more content to home page.
 - Add footer to home page
+- Special offers and clearance menu items
+- more text on home page for better SEO results
+- footer to include social links
+- Hero image could be upgraded to an image slider
+- More products - Can be done by client
+- No items in deals and clearance
+- Wishlist could allow for quantities.
+It could also include and add to bag button
 - Add more functionality to the wishlist page.
 Ability to change quantity, better layout to more closely match the shopping bag design, add to bag feature.

 ## Search Engine Optimization (SEO) & Social Media Marketing